 Although fledging, the Pennsylvania online poker market is growing.
 And that means you can now access a selection of cash games, tournaments, and promotions within the state.
 As long as you’re based in the state and are aged 21+, your options are abundant.
 In this PA online poker guide, we’ve broken down all the technicalities and legalities.
 But most importantly, how you can ante up and play.
 So, if you’re ready to learn more about the best PA online poker sites, dive below.

 What poker sites are legal in Pennsylvania?
-At the time of writing (October 2020), PokerStars PA is the only licensed real-money site in the Keystone State.
+At the time of writing (Q1 year), PokerStars PA is the only licensed real-money site in the Keystone State.
 By that virtue alone, it’s our top pick.
 However, as you’ll see in the section below, it will remain a top pick because it’s a fantastic place to play.
 However, BetMGM PA and Borgata PA have now also launched, ending the monopoly, and allowing players even more variety in the state.

 Between what’s already available and what’s to come, the regulated online poker PA market is shaping up to be one of the best in the US.